Local Links

 All things Photography by Thomas Tempelmann

 Disclaimer: I am no photographer.
-I'm a geek that likes the technical aspect of photography.
+I'm a geek who gets excited about the technical aspects of photography.

-I have two DSLRs, both from Pentax: K20D and K-5, along with an ever growing set of lenses, mainly from Pentax and Sigma.
-I also own the Gigapan EPIC Pro to take highly detailed panomamic shots.
+I own several DSLRs (Sony a55V, Pentax K20D, K-5, K-3), along with an ever growing set of lenses, mainly from Pentax and Sigma.
+I also own the Gigapan EPIC Pro for taking highly detailed panomamic shots (though I hardly ever get to do that).

 1. Software, Tools